“Hypnotherapy has the HIGHEST SUCCESS RATE of ANY form of therapy for smokers wishing to quit” – New Scientist – 1992

 How does hypnosis work?

 Our minds work on two levels – the conscious and the unconscious.
 We make decisions, think, and act with our conscious mind.
 The unconscious mind controls our habits.
 In the relaxed state known as hypnosis, we can communicate directly with the unconscious mind.
 This is why it is so quick and easy to change habits of a lifetime with hypnosis.
+To ensure your success, hypnosis is the proven choice.

 Will hypnosis work for me?